-Michelangelo’s Tomb is a work of Vasari (1570) and it’s found at the beginnig of the right aisle of the church of Santa Croce, just inside the main door of the Basilica.
+Michelangelo Buonarroti’s Tomb is the work of Vasari (1570).
+The tomb is located at the beginning of the right nave of the church of Santa Croce, as soon as you cross the main door of the Basilica.

-Above the tomb are three sculptures representing the personifications of Painting, Sculpture and Architecture, saddened by the death of the great master, but the whole of the tomb is a mixture of painting, sculpture and architecture.
+Above the tomb there are three sculptures that represent the personifications of Painting, Sculpture and Architecture.
+These figures appear saddened by the disappearance of the great master.
+But the whole of the tomb is a mixture of painting, sculpture and architecture.

-The tomb, surmounted by a bust of Michelangelo (by Battista Lorenzi) is decorated by statues of Architecture (by Giovanni dell’Opera), Sculpture (by Valerio Cioli) of Painting (by Battista Lorenzi) and frescoes by G. B. Naldini.
+The tomb, surmounted by the bust of Michelangelo (work by Battista Lorenzi) is decorated with statues of Architecture (work by Giovanni dell’Opera), sculpture (work by Valerio Cioli), Painting (work by Battista Lorenzi) and frescoes work of GB Naldini.

-The body is deposited in the company of the Assunta, behind San Pier Maggiore and two days after it is transported to Santa Croce, at night, by the artists of the Academy, in the midst of a huge crowd by torchlight.
+The body is deposited in the company of the Assumption (Assunta), behind San Pier Maggiore and two days later it is transported to the Basilica of Santa Croce, at night, by the artists of the Academy, in the midst of an immense crowd, by the light of the torches.

-On 14 July 1564, after several postponements, took place in the church of San Lorenzo, Michelangelo’s funeral, after the ceremony, the body of the great artist was finally placed in his tomb in Santa Croce, where it still rests.
+On July 14, 1564, after numerous postponements, Michelangelo’s funeral took place in the church of San Lorenzo.
+After the ceremony, the body of the great artist was finally placed in his tomb inside the famous Basilica of Santa Croce in Florence, a place where he still rests.